Chart Color Schemes

 Tarneit - Central lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Tarneit - Central's population is 29,668 as of November 2025.
-This shows an increase of 1,552 people since the 2021 Census, which reported a population of 28,116.
-The change is inferred from ABS estimates of 29,462 in June 2024 and 160 new addresses validated since the Census date.
-This results in a density ratio of 3,727 persons per square kilometer, placing Tarneit - Central in the upper quartile nationally according to AreaSearch's assessments.
-Over the past decade, Tarneit - Central has grown at a compound annual rate of 3.2%, outperforming its SA4 region.
-Overseas migration contributed approximately 65.2% of overall population gains recently.
+Tarneit - Central's population was approximately 29,668 as of November 2025.
+This figure represents an increase of 1,552 people since the 2021 Census, which recorded a population of 28,116.
+The growth is inferred from ABS estimates; Tarneit - Central's population was around 29,462 in June 2024, with an additional 160 validated new addresses since the Census date.
+This results in a density ratio of 3,727 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, Tarneit - Central has shown resilient growth patterns with a compound annual growth rate of 3.2%, outperforming its SA4 region.
+Overseas migration contributed approximately 65.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population